amoffat/sh/_sources/sections/envs.txt

 ============

-The :ref:`_env <env>` special kwarg allows you to pass a dictionary of environement variables and their corresponding values:
+The :ref:`_env <env>` special kwarg allows you to pass a dictionary of environment variables and their corresponding values:

 .. code-block:: python